K12 Education Cloud Security Solutions: Cybersafety & Cybersecurity

-In an increasingly digital world, K12 school districts have cloud security tools available to them to help keep students safe and their information secure.
+In an increasingly digital world, K12 school districts have adopted cloud security tools to keep students safe and their information secure.
 Google has “taken over the classroom” with their affordable suite of education tools, including Google for Education and Chromebooks.
 While this trend is great for integrating education and technology, it has also raised some challenges for IT and campus safety teams.

-K12 cloud security solutions can help school staff keep students safety from bodily harm.
+K12 cloud security solutions can help staff protect students from potential psychological and physical harm.
 After transitioning to the cloud, school officials have been surprised to find how much personal information students share in Google apps.
-Important student safety issues such as cyberbullying, thoughts of suicide, violent threats, and explicit content can all be exposed in a matter of minutes using available machine learning technology in some cloud security solutions.
+Important student safety issues such as cyberbullying, thoughts of suicide, threats of violence, and explicit content can all be exposed in a matter of minutes using available machine learning technology in cloud security solutions.

 Cybersecurity Cloud Security